Britani Bateman: Personal life

 Bateman was born in Provo, Utah to parents Mort and Catrina and raised in Folsom, California.
 As a child, she performed with her parents and four siblings in a musical group called the Martins.
 Bateman graduated from Brigham Young University with a Bachelor of Fine Arts.
 She has two daughters.
-Throughout 2024, Bateman was involved in a public on-again, off-again relationship with Jared Osmond, nephew of Donny and Marie Osmond.
+Throughout 2024 and 2025, Bateman was involved in a public on-again, off-again relationship with Jared Osmond, nephew of Donny and Marie Osmond.
+In February 2026, Bateman announced that the couple had permanently ended their relationship.

 Career

 Bateman's acting career began at BYU, where she toured with the Young Ambassadors, starring in roles such as Reno Sweeney in Anything Goes.
 Upon graduating, Bateman became a stage performer at Walt Disney World, performing as Disney Princesses Ariel and Belle.
 This was followed by a nine-month stint at Tokyo Disneyland.
-She was also on the 2nd National Tour for the musical Miss Saigon in the role of Bartender in 1999.
+She was also on the 2nd National Tour for the musical Miss Saigon in the role of Ellen in 1999.
 Bateman's film career started with her appearance in The R.M. in 2003.
 She later starred alongside Tori Spelling in the ABC Family Original Movie, The Mistle-Tones in 2012.
 In August 2024, Bateman was announced to join The Real Housewives of Salt Lake City as a "friend of the housewives".

 In December 2024, Bateman released a Christmas EP, in which she covers songs including "Oh Holy Night", "Jingle Bells", and "What Child Is This?".

+Bateman made her cabaret debut with What About Me: An Evening with Britani Bateman in December 2025.
+The show was held at 54 Below in New York City and was music-directed by Steven Jamail.
+In April 2026, she performed a second cabaret-style concert, Ting!
+Ting!
+Ting!, at The Depot in Salt Lake City, marking her first hometown performance following the sold-out run at 54 Below.

+In July 2026, Bateman released the single "What About Me".
+The following month, she performed the song during a guest-hosting appearance on Good Things Utah.